LabSid-USP/RUBEM/doc/source/userguide.rst

 Total Runoff
 ````````````

 Optional boolean value.
-If enabled, this option allows the generation of Total Runoff [:raw-html:`m<sup>3</sup>s<sup>-1</sup>`] result maps in raster format for each of the time steps included in the simulation period.
+If enabled, this option allows the generation of Total Runoff [:raw-html:`m<sup>3</sup>s<sup>-1</sup>`] result maps in raster format for each of the time steps included in the simulation period. :ref:`See more. <fileformats:Total Runoff raster series>`

 .. code-block:: dosini